Logo

 Currency strength refers to the value of one currency compared to another.
 Think of it as a measure of how much "buying power" one currency has when exchanged for another.

-When we say a currency is strong, it can buy more of another currency.
-However, a weak currency buys less of another currency.
+When we say a currency is strong, it means that it can buy more of another currency, giving it more purchasing power.
+However, a weak currency buys less of another currency, which can lead to higher import costs and reduced buying power internationally.

 Below is a list of the top strongest currencies in the world in 2024: